andikleen/pmu-tools/README.md

 They automatically search for other modules and data files in the same directory the script was located in.

+You can set the PATH to include the repository to run the tools from other directories:

+	export PATH=/path/to/pmu-tools:$PATH

+# What tool to use for what?

+You want to:

+- understand CPU bottlenecks on the high-level: use toplev.
+- display toplev output graphically: use tl-server or toplev --graph
+- know what CPU events to run, but want to use symbolic names: use ocperf.
+- measure interconnect/caches/memory/power management on Xeon E5+: use ucevent
+- Use perf events from a C program: use jevents, self, addr
+- Query CPU topology or disable HyperThreading: use cputop
+- Change Model Specific Registers: use msr
+- Change PCI config space: use PCI

+The other tools are for more obscure usages.

 # Dependencies

 All tools (except for parser/) should work with a python 2.7 standard installation.
 All need a reasonably recent perf (RHEL5 is too old) ocperf.py should work with python 2.6, or likely 2.5 when the json